About New Dawn Health

 Dawn’s Philosophy

-If you’re ready to take charge of your health, I bring over 30 years of clinical experience as an osteopath and nutritional therapist to help you build long-lasting wellbeing.
+I’m here for women who believe that prevention is better than cure and who want a proactive, science-based approach to staying well.
+If you’re ready to take charge of your health, I bring more than 30 years of clinical experience as an osteopath and nine years as a nutritional therapist to help you build long-lasting wellbeing.

 “It’s a new dawn, it’s a new day, it’s a new life for me… and I’m feeling good”